 Comment 4:

-Quote/Paraphrase: “If your organisation works with people with weakened immune systems, older people, those with disabilities or those with long-term health conditions like diabetes, cancer and chronic lung disease, it’s important that you plan to limit their risk to being exposed” (To, 2020, p.
+Quote/Paraphrase: “If your organisation works with people with weakened immune systems, older people, those with disabilities or those with long-term health conditions like diabetes, cancer and chronic lung disease, you must plan to limit their risk to being exposed” (To, 2020, p.
 6).

 Essential Element: This comment pertains to the element of Interpretive Methods in Social Research.

-Additive/Variant Analysis: This comment is both additive and variant to my argument.
+Additive/Variant Analysis: This comment is both an additive and a variant of my argument.
 On the one hand yes, it is imperative that weaker people be shielded from the risk of virus exposure.
 On the other hand, they should not be stuck at home with no way to contribute to the community.

 Contextualization: Our healthcare district initially ordered Foundation members to stay home.
-However, once adequate PPEs were available in the valley, members were welcome to meet remotely and conduct our business, as well as plan (and carry out) our Tree of Lights ceremony.
+However, once adequate PPEs were available in the valley, members were welcome to meet remotely and conduct our business and plan (and carry out) our Tree of Lights ceremony.

 Comment 5:

-Quote/Paraphrase: “Consider enabling staff and volunteers who are have vulnerabilities and are understandably concerned about their health to take leave or time off or to volunteer or work from home” (To, 2020, p.
+Quote/Paraphrase: “Consider enabling staff and volunteers who have vulnerabilities and are understandably concerned about their health to take leave or time off or to volunteer or work from home” (To, 2020, p.
 6).

 Essential Element: This comment pertains to the element of Approaches of Hermeneutics.